Oak frame, has grown and grown in popularity amongst self builders — and it isn't hard to see why.

-You’ll need to decide whether you’d prefer a traditional or modern finish, and much of that will come down to whether you opt for a hidden or on-display frame.
+This will largely come down to whether you opt for a hidden or on-display (exposed) frame.

-The principal characteristic of this style is that the oak is (usually) exposed both internally and externally.
+With exposed frames, the principal characteristic is that the oak is (usually) exposed both internally and externally.
 Internally the principal walls, floor joists, trusses and roof members can all be visible.

 Between the exposed oak timbers are the render panels.
 These consist of extremely thermally efficient foam panels fixed to board and set within the panel timbers.

 Hidden framed houses are usually based on a heavy oak frame, although it could be Douglas fir, and they invariably have a more open feel to the structure.
-Also they are eminently suited to large glazed areas.
+They are a perfect match for large glazed areas.